-In this article, we’ll go over more about the MA in communication, what it takes to earn the graduate degree, and the roles you can explore after graduation.
+In this article, we’ll go over more about the MA in communication, what it takes to earn this graduate degree, and the roles you can explore after graduation.

-The Master of Arts in Communication is an advanced degree you can pursue once you’ve earned your bachelor’s degree.
-Graduate communications programs tend to focus on theories, strategies, and practices of effective communication, though some schools also emphasize media studies given the close relationship between the two subjects.
+The Master of Arts in Communication is an advanced degree you can pursue once you’ve earned your bachelor’s degree, and which tends to focus on theories, strategies, and practices of effective communication.
+However, some schools also emphasize media studies given the close relationship between the two subjects.

 Learn more: MA vs. MS: A Guide